 Hands-on Marriage Advice

 The Marriage You’ve Always Wanted was filled with the solid, hands-on advice I’ve come to expect from Dr. Chapman.
 In conclusion, he says, “Marital growth requires time and effort, but it begins by taking the first step.
 I hope that this book will help you take that step.”
 So do I!
-Whether you’ve read one of his books before or not, I highly recommend this one.

 ***Many Christian marriage books contain advice that works for healthy relationships but may actually be damaging in abusive relationships.
 If you have tried for years to improve your marriage and your spouse not only doesn’t share this desire but continues to engage in habits that harm you and your relationship, you may be in an abusive relationship.
 Sheila Wray Gregoire shares 10 Truths about Emotionally Destructive Marriages that may help you in assessing your marriage and choosing the best way to move forward.